-Before you are put into a treatment group, the trial doctors need to find out if your cancer has a K-RAS gene mutation or not.
+Before you are put into a treatment group, the trial doctors need to find out if your cancer has a RAS gene mutation or not.
 With your permission, they will arrange to test a sample of the tissue taken when you had a biopsy.
-If tests show that you have a K-RAS mutation, you will only be put into group A or group C. If you have a normal K-RAS gene, you may be put into any of the groups.
+If tests show that you have a RAS mutation, you will only be put into group A or group C. If you have normal RAS genes, you may be put into any of the groups.

 People in group A will have 6 weeks of chemotherapy before surgery.
 The remaining 18 weeks of treatment (or 6 weeks if they have the shorter course of chemotherapy) will start between 4 and 8 weeks after their operation.